How It Works

 Taking a Call (Video Counselling)

 On the evening before your appointment I will send you an email with a link to join the Zoom meeting.
 Prior to the start of the appointment, simply click on the link for the meeting.
-Zoom will automatically open up in your browser, and you click on the link saying “download and run Zoom”.
-Open the download and the desktop app will automatically install.
+If you don't already have it set up and you are taking a call for the first time, Zoom will automatically open up and start downloading the software required for it to run, which will appear in your browser (if this does not happen automatically, click on the link saying “download and run Zoom”).
+Open the download and the software will automatically install.
 It will then ask you to enter your name, as you want it to appear in the meeting, and then you can click on “Join Meeting”.
 Click on the link “Join with Video”, which will take you into the meeting room, and then click on “Join with Computer Audio”, which will enable you to be heard.
 The microphone and camera icons in the bottom left of the screen will inform you both are working.
 To check these on a mobile phone or tablet, tap your device, then tap the icon if it needs changing.

 Once you join the meeting, you will be taken into a virtual waiting room until the time of the video call is due to start.
 Zoom will tell me that you are waiting and I will start the meeting at the agreed appointment time, from when we will both be able to see and talk to each other.
 If you are running late I will have the meeting room available for the full 50 minutes for you to enter at any time.
 I will send you an invitation link by email for every new video counselling call you book.
 This ensures that the space remains secure and confidential, and is never available to any other client.